// API Reference

 "required" Model must call at least one tool.
 The response will always contain tool_calls.

-{"type": "function", "function": {"name": "get_weather"}} Force the model to call a specific function by name.
+{"type": "function", "function": {"name": "get_weather"}} Chat completions: force the model to call a specific function by name.

 Parallel Tool Calls

-Set parallel_tool_calls: true to allow the model to generate multiple tool calls in a single response.
-Each tool call has a unique id and its own function with name and arguments.
+When multiple tool calls are returned, each has a unique id and its own function with name and arguments.
 You must return results for all tool calls before sending the next message.
+Each result is a tool-role message with the matching tool_call_id.

 Multi-Turn Conversation Flow